jrte/ribose/README.md

   <a href="https://www.youtube.com/watch?v=TfYf_rPWUdY"><img src="https://github.com/jrte/ribose/blob/master/etc/javadoc/api/resources/2-gears-white.jpeg"></a>
 </p>

 For a more recent example, consider a **C** function compiled to sequences of machine instructions with an entry point (call) and maybe one or more exit points (return).
 This can be decomposed into a set of vectors of non-branching instructions, each terminating with a branch (or return) instruction.
 These vectors are ratcheted through the control unit of a CPU and each sequential instruction is mapped (decoded and executed) to effect specific local changes in the state of the machine.
 Branching instructions evaluate machine state to select the next vector for execution.
-All of this is effected by a von Neumann CPU, which sequentially decodes and executes instructions as they are presented by an instruction pointer.
+All of this is effected by a von Neumann CPU, chasing an instruction pointer.
 As long as the stack pointer is fixed on the frame containing a function the instruction pointer will trace a regular pattern within the bounds of the compiled function.
 This regularity would be obvious in the source code for the function as implemented in a procedural programming language like **C**, where the interplay of concatenation (';'), alternation (if/else/switch) and repetition (while/do/for) is apparent.
-It may not be so obvious in source code written in other, eg functional, programming languages, but it all gets compiled down to machine code to run on von Neumann CPUs, on the ground or in the cloud.
+It may not be so obvious in source code written in other, eg [functional](https://www.cs.nott.ac.uk/~pszgmh/Parsing.hs), programming languages, but it all gets compiled down to machine code to run on von Neumann CPUs, on the ground or in the cloud.

 From an extreme but directionally correct perspective it can be said that almost all software processes operating today are running on programmable calculators with keyboards and heaps of RAM.
-Since von Neumann's day we've seen lots of giddy-up but the focus in machine development has mainly been on miniaturization and optimizations to compensate for RAM access lag.
 Modern computing machines are the multigenerational inheritors of von Neumann's architecture, which was originally developed to support numeric use cases.
-These machines are "Turing complete" ([just like BrainF*ck](https://en.wikipedia.org/wiki/Brainfuck)!), so all that is required to accommodate textual data is a numeric encoding of text characters.
+These machines are "[Turing complete](https://en.wikipedia.org/wiki/Brainfuck)", so all that is required to accommodate textual data is a numeric encoding of text characters.
 [Programmers can do the rest](https://www.youtube.com/watch?v=dDtZLm7HIJs).
+Since von Neumann's day we've seen lots of giddy-up but the focus in machine development has mainly been on miniaturization and optimizations to compensate for RAM access lag.

 Programming instruction-driven machines to navigate complex patterns in sequential data or asynchronous workflows is an arduous task in any modern programming language, requiring a mess of fussy, fine-grained twiddling that is error prone and difficult to compose and maintain.
+Refactoring the twiddling into a nest of regular input patterns leaves a simplified collection of code snippets that just need to be sequenced correctly as effectors, and extending input patterns to select correct sequencing of effectors via transduction seems like a natural thing to do.
+Patterns expressed in symbolic terms can be manipulated algebraically, often without impacting effector semantics.
+Effector semantics are very specific and generally expressed in a few lines of code, free from syntactic concerns, in a procedural programming language.

 It is great mystery why support for \*-semi-ring algebra is nonexistent in almost all programming idioms and why hardware support for finite state transduction is absent in commercial CPUs.
 It may have something to do with money and the vaunted market forces that drive continuous invention and refinement.
-When the folks that design and develop computing hardware and compilers also extract rents for CPU and RAM bandwidth the monetary incentive to improve support for compute-intensive tasks like parsing reams of text may be weak.
+The folks that design and develop computing hardware and compilers are heavily invested in the status quo, and may directly or indirectly extract rents for CPU and RAM bandwidth.
+So the monetary incentive to improve support for compute-intensive tasks like parsing reams of text may be weak.

+Unfortunately I can only imagine what computing hardware and programming tools would be like today if they had evolved with these features built in from the get go.
+But I think it's a sure bet that the machines would burn a lot less oil and software development tools would be more streamlined and productive.
 # The Ribose Manifesto
 Ribose encourages *pattern-oriented programming*, which is based almost entirely on semi-ring algebra.
 Input patterns in text and other symbolic domains can be expressed and manipulated algebraically and extended to map syntactic features onto vectors of machine instructions.
 A transducer stack extends the range of transduction to cover context-free input structures that escape semi-ring confinement.
 Effector access to RAM and an input stack supports transductions involving context-sensitive inputs.

 In this way the notion of a *program*, whereby a branching and looping series of *instructions select data* in RAM and mutate target state, is replaced by a *pattern* that extends a description of an input source so that the *data select instructions (effectors)* that merge the input data into target state.
 Here *target*, *effector* and *pattern* are analogues of *machine*, *instruction*, *program*.
 A *transduction* is a *process* that applies a specific input sequence to a stack of nested FSTs to direct the application of effectors to a target model in RAM.

-Ribose suggests that the von Neumann CPU model would benefit from inclusion of a finite state transduction unit (FTU) to coordinate the sequencing of instructions under the direction of FSTs driven by streams of numerically encoded sequential media, and that programming languages should express robust support for \*-semiring algebra to enable construction of multidimensional regular patterns and compilation to runtime FSTs.
+Ribose suggests that the von Neumann CPU model would benefit from inclusion of a finite state transduction unit (FTU) to coordinate the sequencing of instructions under the direction of FSTs driven by streams of numerically encoded sequential media, and that programming languages should express robust support for `*`-semiring algebra to enable construction of multidimensional regular patterns and compilation to runtime FSTs.

-Finally, developers might want to bone up on \*-semiring algebra.
-It is stable and free from bugs and vulnerabilities.
+Finally, developers might want to bone up on `*`-semiring algebra.
 It may look intimidating at first but it is just like arithmetic with nonnegative integers and addition and multiplication and corresponding identity elements **0** and **1**, but with sets of strings and union and concatenation with identity elements **Ø** (empty set) and **ϵ** (empty string).
 The `*` semiring operator is defined as the union of all concatenation powers of its operand.
 Analogous rules apply identically in both domains, although concatenation does not commute in semirings.

+Best of all, `*`-semiring algebra is stable and free from bugs and vulnerabilities.

 Good luck with that.
 # Disclaimer